UoB-COMSM0166/2026-group-9/README.md

 #### 3.3.1 Behavioural Design:

-While the class diagram shows the static structure of the system, the behavioural design explains how critical gameplay events—specifically the transition from intense combat to narrative conclusion—unfold over time.
+While the class diagram depicts the static structure, the behavioral design explains how critical gameplay events unfold.
 In our project, the most vital interaction is the Progression-to-Victory pipeline.

-The behavioural path begins when a valid collision results in an enemy's destruction, triggering a signal to the Progression Manager.
-Once the manager identifies that the kill count has reached the level-3 threshold, it executes the triggerGameWin sequence.
-This path involves a complex state shift: the combat loop is paused, the Ending BGM is initialized via a user-start audio prompt to satisfy browser security policies, and the Comic Controller takes over the rendering loop.
-The subsequent behaviour is driven by User Input: each mouse click propagates through the system to update the currentComicPage and reset the fadeAlpha for a smooth visual transition.
-This sequence demonstrates how a simple gameplay event (a kill) propagates through the system to become a state change and, finally, player-visible narrative feedback.
+This path begins when a valid collision results in an enemy's destruction, triggering a signal to the Progression Manager.
+Once identified that the kill count has reached the level-3 threshold, the system executes the triggerGameWin sequence.
+This involves a complex state shift: the combat loop is paused, the Ending BGM is initialized via user-start audio to satisfy browser security policies, and the Comic Controller assumes control of the rendering loop.
+This sequence demonstrates how a gameplay event propagates to become a state change and narrative feedback.

 <img width="1250" height="667" alt="messageImage_1776344301852" src="https://github.com/user-attachments/assets/a5ed252b-f02e-4a8f-ba09-629cd422abd5" />